RimZotik/binding-lang-to-window/README.md

 ## 💡 How it works

-- Every `0.2` seconds, the program checks the currently active window ('GetForegroundWindow').
+- Every `0.2` seconds, the program checks the currently active window (`GetForegroundWindow`).
 - When the active window changes:
-  - The current layout is saved (via 'GetKeyboardLayout') for the previous window.
+  - The current layout is saved (via `GetKeyboardLayout`) for the previous window.
   - If the layout has already been saved for the new window, it is restored using `SendMessage(hwnd, WM_INPUTLANGCHANGEREQUEST, 0, hkl)`.

-The names of the layouts are taken from the `layouts' file.json`, which can be easily expanded.
+The names of the layouts are taken from the `layouts.json`, which can be easily expanded.

 ### Technologies used:

-- `pywin32' — interaction with Windows windows (WinAPI)
+- `pywin32` — interaction with Windows windows (WinAPI)
-- `ctypes' — calling `GetKeyboardLayout' via WinAPI
+- `ctypes` — calling `GetKeyboardLayout` via WinAPI
-- `PyInstaller' — packaging the project in `.exe`
+- `PyInstaller` — packaging the project in `.exe`
-- 'json' — storage and extension of supported languages
+- `json` — storage and extension of supported languages

 ---

 ## 📁 Expansion `layouts.json`

-The `layouts' file.json` contains a mapping of layout codes (HKL and `lang_id`) with readable language names.
+The `layouts.json` contains a mapping of layout codes (HKL and `lang_id`) with readable language names.

 Example: